-- Your worksite can contain both obvious and hidden hazards, which can decrease productivity and result in painful injuries, even death. - To prevent accidents, you need to maintain a good safety attitude, develop good safety habits and know your body's limitations and abilities. - Keeping your worksite neat and clean every day, and marking slippery areas with hazard signs, can reduce tripping and slipping accidents. - An important part of accident prevention is using tools and equipment properly and safely, and wearing the right PPE for the job. - If a chemical spills, evacuate the area, notify appropriate personnel and follow recommended cleanup procedures for the substance. - You can help to create a safer worksite if you know the hazards and follow the rules for creating a riskfree environment every day!
+- Your workplace can contain both obvious and hidden hazards, which can decrease productivity and result in painful injuries, even death. - To prevent accidents, you need to maintain a good safety attitude, develop good safety habits and know your body's limitations and abilities.

+- Keeping your workplace neat and clean every day, and marking slippery areas with hazard signs, can reduce tripping and slipping accidents. - An important part of accident prevention is using tools and equipment properly and safely and wearing the right PPE for the job. - You can help to create a safer workplace if you know the hazards and follow the rules for creating a risk-free environment every day!